vedpd/Azure-AI-Engineer-certification/readme.md

 - Any MCT can submit a pull request to the code or content in the GitHub repo, Microsoft and the course author will triage and include content and lab code changes as needed.

 - You can submit bugs, changes, improvement and ideas.
 Find a new Azure feature before we have?
 Submit a new demo!

+## Note:

+- This is Author's version of the code practice.
+For a git repo with no config details, please refer the [officially forked repo](https://github.com/vedpd/AI-102-AIEngineer.git)